wdwzyyg/ptyrad/Notes_of_multiGPU_for_ptychography.md

 - 2024.09.24: Clean up the code.
 It's running smoothly locally in jupyter notebook, in cluster via python or accelerate.
 Model saving/loading without any issue.
 Add the `mixed_precision_type` support.
 Tried the `base_precision_type` for fix precision attempt for 'bf16' and 'fp16' but it would get stuck at the backward part.
 No solution yet, fall back to `amp` seems to be the only option.
 - 2024.09.25: Implemented the accelerate enabled mixed precision and make it a CLI argument for simplicity.
 The original grad accumulation implementation seems reasonable with split_batches=True.
 - 2024.09.26: Experimentally merge the `accelerate` into `dev`.
 Clean up the code structure and driver script logic.
 Fix the error in `make_save_dict` because the saved probe is in the real view (pmode, Ny, Nx, 2) instead of the complex view.
+- 2024.09.30: Decided to keep the multi-GPU inside the `accelerate` branch for now because I'm a bit concerned about adding a new dependency would break the platform compatibility.
+Also `accelerate` package at conda-forge channel (0.21) is a bit too old for my current implementation.
+Besides, I'm not sure if it's possible to do multiple GPU on Windows through this setup so might try to keep `main` branch to be platform independent.

 ## multi-GPU speed up table
 - I did quick tests using the full A100 node with tBL-WSe2 dataset